learn-co-curriculum/python-p3-migrations-and-alembic/README.md

 ## Creating a Migration Environment

+Run `pipenv install; pipenv shell` to enter your virtual environment.
 To create a migration environment, create a directory `lib/` and `cd` into that directory.
 Next, run `alembic init migrations` command to create a migration environment in the `migrations/` directory.
 This process creates our migration environment as well as an `alembic.ini` file with configuration